Bayt al-Falaj Airport: History

 Bayt al-Falaj Airport was founded by Said bin Taimur and was established in 1929.
 It was used by the Royal Air Force and by the Royal Air Force of Oman, as well as civilian airlines like Gulf Aviation.
 The aircraft of Gulf Aviation that operated in Bayt al-Falaj were Short SC.7 Skyvans, De Havilland Doves, and similar planes.
+The airport facilitated oil exploration by Petroleum Development Oman, which flew aircraft to fields in Fahd, Qarn al Alam, and other locations.
 The aircraft managed by government operators included Short SC.7 Skyvans, Douglas DC-3s, and similar planes on the airfield.

-Gulf Aviation ended up filing for bankruptcy in 1974 and merged with Gulf Air in the aftermath, being a shared airline owned by the governments of Oman, Bahrain, Qatar, and Abu Dhabi (later UAE).
+By the 1970s, both Pakistan Airlines and British Airwys flew semi-regular flights to the airport.

-The Bayt al-Falaj Airport stopped operating flights in 1973 and was replaced by Seeb International Airport.
+However, following economic reforms and the need for a larger airport to serve Muscat's needs, the Bayt al-Falaj Airport stopped operating flights in 1973 and was replaced by Seeb International Airport.
 With all airport operations ceased, the airport's runway was later converted to a driving school.

 Facilities

-Bait Al Falaj Airport had some, but not well-developed, facilities.
+Bayt al-Falaj Airport had some, but not well-developed, facilities.
 It had a communication centre and a customs office.

 The airport also had four taxiways and one runway that was originally sand/dirt but later was upgraded to asphalt.

 The runway, according to a 1965 declassified satellite image, was approximately 4,035 feet in length.
 More than 10 buildings/facilities are shown at the airport in the image.